haystack/nb/README.md

 sudo pm2 log < |NAME>           # show log for all or by name sudo pm2 log all                # show all logs
 ```
+### Other
+to update certificate, run `sudo certbot renew`, if this doesn't work try `certbot certonly --manual -d $DOMAIN.com` then recreate the challange.